dotnet/AspNetCore.Docs/aspnetcore/performance/caching/hybrid.md

 ## Custom HybridCache implementations

-We provide a concrete implementation of the `HybridCache` abstract class via dependency injection.
+A concrete implementation of the `HybridCache` abstract class is included in the shared framework and is provided via dependency injection.
 But developers are welcome to provide custom implementations of the API.

 ## Compatibility